Dara-Sy/express-CRUD-flashcards-App/README.md

 Your task is to **retype** the entire `flashcards-app` app into `my-flashcards-app`.
 (You can copy and paste the style.css and reset.css.
 And you don't need to include the migrations and seeds.)

-It should also use the same database as something we've done earlier this week, so there should be no setup there.
+It should also use the same database as something we've done earlier this unit, so there should be no setup there.

 ### BEFORE YOU START!!!